chicago-tool-library/circulate/README.md

 Finished in 4.167485s, 41.0319 runs/s, 134.8535 assertions/s.
 ```

-For working on this app, it is great to have several terminal windows open.
-Run `bin/rails server` in one terminal,  `bin/webpack-dev-server` in another, and have a third terminal open for commands.
-The command in the second terminal kicks off a new webpack build when files change, which speeds up page load during local development considerably if you're making changes to JavaScript or SCSS.
+For working on this app, it is great to have two terminal windows open.
+Run `bin/dev ` in one terminal, which will start up the application, bundle CSS and compile JS all at the same time.
+Use a second terminal open for `git` and other commands you might need to type while working.

-Open an internet browser, type `localhost:3000`, and hit enter.
+Open an internet browser, type [`localhost:3000`](http://localhost:3000), and hit enter.
 You should see the Circulate app in your browser!

 After you have the application running, here are some places to explore:

 1. Sign in to [the admin interface](http://localhost:3000/admin/items) using `admin@example.com` as the username and `password` as the password.
-(Please note, this is very rare, and only for the purposes of building at this moment.
-Please do not share your password on GitHub files!)
 2. Complete the [new member signup flow](http://localhost:3000/signup).

 ### Multi-tenancy